Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual

-In relation to content analysis, each of these terms will combine three types of elements: \begin{itemize} \item[\bf TCS] Threat Content Shared by each user is the first element and it measures the level of the term specific positive aspect; \item[\bf TCE] Threat Content Exposition extracts the information from the content that each user is exposed to; \item[\bf TCC] Threat Contact Creation evaluates in terms of the content recently shared by the participants in each connection created or deleted. i.e. TCC is related to the variation of connections. \end{itemize}
+These elements account for the double role of each member of the social media community as both receivers and producers of content.
+In our educational setup, where only the community of interest is in contact with an external social media community, we distinguish between ``endogenous'' and ``exogenous'' aspects.
+The community can be exposed to threats that are generated outside but a community can also generate such threats inside as part of the interactions in the social medium.
+In this case, the feeds from external sources may be weighted differently.

-These elements account for the double role of each member of the society as both receivers and producers of content.
-While the TCS can be seen as a direct expression of the state of the user, it strongly depends on the user’s style of interaction.
-Moreover, only processing the content shared by users to estimate the well-being, there would be a substantial delay in comparison to considering also the information contained in the observed content (TCE).
-In addition, the TCE gives a measure of the selections that the recommender system proposes to the users, allowing to evaluate its direct contribution.
-However, the user is exposed to a multitude of diverse inputs hindering the interpretation of the overall effect only from the TCE.
-Note that in order to promote exposition to a diverse set of opinions, these elements (particularly TCE) may contain a measure of diversity of the contents (e.g. entropy) over the dimension specific to the term under consideration \citep{Matakos2020MaxDiv,garimella2017balancing}.
-Indeed, current affective state estimators and toxic content detectors can only provide noisy estimation of the current user state and the content quality.
+While the CS can be seen as a direct expression of the state of the user, it strongly depends on the user’s style of interaction.
+Moreover, only relying on the content shared by users would induce a substantial delay compared to the moment when a user got actually affected by observing a piece of content (CE).
+Conversely, the user is exposed to a multitude of diverse inputs hindering the interpretation of the overall effect only from the CE, while the user's reactions (CS) may be more indicative of the most impacting events.
+Indeed, current affective state estimators and toxic/positive content detectors can only provide noisy estimations of the current user state and the content quality.
 However, the availability of complementary data with higher reliability is limited.